VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Observation and Photometry

 We measure UV slopes $\beta$ of ID1 and ID2, using five filters of F200W, F210M, F277W, F300M, and F356W.
-Since F410M and F444W filters might be impacted by Balamer break/jump (see Figure \ref{fig:SED}), we do not use them.
-The results show the blue UV slopes of $\beta=-2.37\pm0.14$ for ID1 and $\beta=-2.66\pm0.14$ for ID2.
+Since F410M and F444W filters might be impacted by a Balmer break/jump (see Figure \ref{fig:SED}), we do not use them.
+The results yield relatively blue UV slopes of $\beta=-2.41\pm0.20$ for ID1 and $\beta=-2.60\pm0.23$ for ID2.